Santorini Photo Spots + Beaches

 While it’s no doubt the most popular village on the island, Oia has lots of photogenic nooks where you can escape the crowds and capture a unique yet still iconic image.

-Firstly, there’s the iconic shot of the blue domed church surrounded by colourful buildings.
+Firstly, it’s where you’ll find the famous blue domed church of Santorini surrounded by colourful buildings.
 You’ll find this spot just off the main pathway before Patisserie Medevio (if coming from the bus station or Fira direction), wander down the staircase to find the ideal view looking over the church.

 Another spot for an alternate angle is the path leading toward Caldera Villas and a small port at the base of the cliffs.
 Here you’ll be treated to a number of vantage points looking up toward the churches and cave hotels of Oia along with yachts and the deep caldera waters below.